useparagon/aws-on-prem/README.md

 ```

 Go to the website where you registered your domain (e.g. Namecheap, Cloudflare), and update the nameservers.
 If the domain is a subdomain, e.g. `subdomain.domain.com`, you’ll need to add `NS` entries for the subdomain.
 If the domain is a root domain, e.g. `domain.com`, you’ll need to update the nameservers for the domain.

+### 10. Open the application.

+Visit `https://dashboard.<YOUR_DOMAIN>` on your browser to view the dashboard.
+Register an account and get started!

 ## Providing your own infrastructure